MystenLabs/walrus-docs/docs/dev-guide/sui-struct.md

 Walrus blobs are represented as Sui objects of type `Blob`.
 A blob is first registered, indicating that the storage nodes should expect slivers from a Blob ID to be stored.
 Then a blob is certified indicating that a sufficient number of slivers have been stored to guarantee the blob's availability.
-When a blob is certified its `certified` field contains the epoch in which it was certified.
+When a blob is certified its `certified_epoch` field contains the epoch in which it was certified.

 A `Storage` object is always associated with a `Blob` object, reserving enough space for a long enough period for the blob's storage.
 A certified blob is available for the period the